-Zoom Classes and Recordings: The lecture parts of this course, including student interactions in the main room (no breakout rooms) will be recorded for students to use for review and study, and for rare instances when you are not able to attend "live."
+Zoom Classes and Recordings: The lecture parts of this course (main room only - no breakout rooms) will be recorded for students to use for review and study, and for rare instances when you are not able to attend "live."
+Recordings will include student presentations and interaction in the main lecture room.
 Access to recordings in Canvas and Panopto will be restricted to class attendees, and students may not attempt to make copies of these recordings or distribute them in any way.

-Elasticity Statement: It is the intention of the instructor that this syllabus and course calendar will be followed as outlined; however, as the need arises there may be adjustments to the syllabus and calendar.
+Elasticity Statement: It is the intention of the instructor that this syllabus and course calendar will be followed as outlined, however, as the need arises there may be adjustments to the syllabus and calendar.
 In such cases, the instructor will notify the students in class and via e-mail with an updated syllabus and calendar within a reasonable timeframe to allow students to adjust as needed.